Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Analytical meditation helps the virtuous objects underlying the Dharma teachings heard, read & reflected upon to rise, take root in the mind & grow.
 By study, we understand the various individual Dharma teachings heard and/or read.
 By reflection, we are able to confront these teachings with one another and establish an larger, comprehensive view on Dharma, as it were bringing the pieces of the puzzle together to form a whole.
 These two steps involve the use of imagination & reason, and aim at a clear representation of the Dharma.
 When reason has thus firmly grasped the vastness of the Dharma, and cleared inconsistencies by the use of logic & reasoning, analytical meditation allows, on the basis of such a right view, virtuous states of mind to arise.
 These make the mind supple and willing to move on, i.e. establish these virtuous states as objects of Calm Abiding ;

-Such total peace of mind acts as the ground or matrix for the crucial "special insight" into reality, causing "vidyâ", wisdom & enlightenment.
-This "special insight" is the fruit of a special type of analytical meditation or "Insight Meditation" ("vipaśyanâ"), used during balanced placement to clearly see into the nature of subject (mind) and object (sensate & mental objects), gaining a first-hand understanding of the way things truly are, without reliance on opinions or theories.
-When this "special insight" has risen, Insight Meditation automatically brings about meditative equipoise, the culmination of Calm Abiding.
+The total peace of mind of "śamatha" acts as the ground for the development of "special insight", empowering the mind to realize "vidyâ", wisdom & enlightenment.
+First, a special type of analytical meditation, called "Insight Meditation" ("vipaśyanâ"), is used during balanced placement to clearly see into the nature of subject (mind) and object (sensate & mental objects), gaining a first-hand understanding of the way things truly are, without reliance on opinions or theories.
+Then, at some point, when "special insight" or "superior seeing" rises, Insight Meditation automatically brings about meditative equipoise.
+This finally empowers the mind to totally grasp emptiness.

 The process of Buddhist meditation thus involves three steps :